Are you trying to lose weight? Or are you following a jogging routine?

 These abnormal activities for the foot can overload the plantar fascia, the connective tissue.
 If it’s not connected well, it faces tears or inflammation.
 This inflammation results in heel pain that is plantar fasciitis.

 Read the article can you run with plantar fasciitis, carefully.
-It will help you to evaluate your condition and guide you for your daily activities.
+It will help you to evaluate your condition and guide you in your daily activities.
 Enjoy your life while treating your plantar fasciitis.